The M. Kopernik (Nicolaus Copernicus) Foundation is a non-profit organization that is responsible for the operation of Kopernik Lodge and Apartments

 Although Kopernik Lodge was built by the Polish Community, it became the facility of choice for people of Slavic descent and of Catholic faith.
 Currently, the Lodge is open to and welcomes all British Columbians who meet the criteria set out by the Continuing Care Program while the Kopernik Foundation is committed to provide care to all Canadians.

-In 1978, Kopernik Lodge opted into British Columbia’s Ministry of Health Continuing Care Program and registered under the Societies Act of British Columbia so that its residents could benefit from the services available to all British Columbians.
+In 1973, Kopernik Lodge opened its door and provided shelter to over 100 residents.
+In 1978, Kopernik Lodge joined British Columbia’s Ministry of Health Continuing Care Program and registered under the Societies Act of BC so that its residents could benefit from the services available to all British Columbians.